square-computersetup/square-computersetup.github.io/_pages/mac-mdm.md

 {% include figure url="/assets/images/mac-enrollmentnotification.png" image_path="/assets/images/mac-enrollmentnotification.png"  %}

-If there are no errors during installaation, you will see a notification appear in the top-right corner of your screen, near the clock.
+If there are no errors during installation, you will see a notification appear in the top-right corner of your screen, near the clock.
 Click on the notification pop-up to open the __System Preferences__ control panel.

-If you dont see the notification after 2 minutes: [Click Here](/mac-mdm2){: .btn .btn--success}
+If you don't see the notification after 2 minutes: [Click Here](/mac-mdm2){: .btn .btn--success}

 {% include figure url="/assets/images/mac-deviceenrollment.png" image_path="/assets/images/mac-deviceenrollment.png"  %}